WebOrigami/docs/src/content/cli/intro5.md

 ## Copy a live web site to local files

-<span class="tutorialStep"></span> You can also use ori to copy an explorable web route to local files:
+<span class="tutorialStep"></span> You can also use ori to copy a website as an async graph to local files:

 ```console
 $ ori @copy graphhttps://graphorigami.org/samples/greetings/, @files/snapshot